Overview

 | Total Tokens | Combined token count across all turns |

-| Peak Context | Largest context window used, with a visual fill bar showing proportion of max context |
+| Peak Context | Largest context window used, with a visual fill bar — the limit is model-aware (1M tokens for [1m] model variants, 200K otherwise) |

 | Cache % | Percentage of input tokens served from cache for this conversation |